rosensilva/ballerina-samples/bellerinaDataBackedApiSample/README.md

 Please refer `org/<repo name>/employeeService/employee_database_service.bal` file for the complete implementaion of employee management web service.

-### Develop the database handeling utility functions
+### Develop the database handling utility functions
 You can implement custom functions in Ballerina which does specific tasks.
-For this scenario we need to have utility functions that deal with MySQL database.
-The following skeliton code is the implementation of the database utility package.
+For this scenario, we need to have utility functions that deal with MySQL database.
+The following skeleton code is the implementation of the database utility package.
 ```ballerina
 package employeeService.util.db;